Hrais12/Capstone-Project-/README.md

 ### Additional features that could be added to the application

 - Document Management: upload and store documents related to clients and opportunities, such as contracts, agreements, and client records
-  \_ More features : clender, tasks, expenses tracking...
+- More features : calendar, tasks, expenses tracking, ...

 ## GITHUB Link